15BESAR/ecotrans-backend-cloud-infra/README.md

-# Introduction
+# Introduction - Capstone Project C22-PS328

 ecoTrans is a mobile application that allows users to travel to reach their destination with the most environmentally friendly method.
 It provides user with list of transportation route alternative along with the carbon emission that's reduced compared to private transportation.
-It also gives user air quality prediction and rewards user with points that can be exchanged for various voucher.
+It also gives user destination weather forecast based on ML forecasting model and rewards user with points that can be exchanged for various voucher.
 The app also gives user voucher recommendation based on user preferences, voucher availibility, and purchase pattern.
 </br>

+## Backend Purpose
+This Backend serve API for both Android Application (https://github.com/15BESAR/ecoTrans) and Web Application (https://github.com/15BESAR/ecotrans-capstone-nextjs-webapp).
+It also fetch forecasting data from ML model trained in Vertex and stored in Bigquery (https://github.com/15BESAR/ML-models-).

 ## Endpoints